openiddict/openiddict-documentation/integrations/system-net-http.md

 On .NET 8.0 and higher, OpenIddict uses a `ResiliencePipeline<HttpResponseMessage>` instead of an `IAsyncPolicy<HttpResponseMessage>` to deal with transient HTTP errors (failed HTTP requests are retried up to 4 times).
-While the default resilience pipeline is appropriate for most applications, the default resilience pipeline can be overridden using the `SetHttpErrorPolicy()` API:
+While the default resilience pipeline is appropriate for most applications, the default resilience pipeline can be overridden using the `SetHttpResiliencePipeline()` API:

 ```csharp
 services.AddOpenIddict()